 Two tabs are available on the page.
 The first is Requirement Categories, which displays by default.
 The name of the second tab will depend on the source of the institution's transfer rules.

-Within Requirement Categories, institutions can classify the ACourses, IFlags, or AltCourses used in transfer rules into Categories.
+Within Requirement Categories, institutions can classify the ACourses, IFlags, AltCourses, and Course Tags used in transfer rules into categories.

 Within the Find a Replacement Course path in Transferology®, students can use these Requirement Category names to locate courses to take at other schools that would transfer back as fulfilling requirements at their current institution.
-Since Requirement Categories contain ACourses, IFlags, and/or AltCourses (see below) students would not be searching for equivalents to specific courses at their institution but rather courses that would fulfill more general requirements like liberal education/gen ed categories, subject-level electives, etc.
+Since Requirement Categories contain ACourses, IFlags, AltCourses, and Course Tags (see below), students would not be searching for equivalents to specific courses at their institution but rather courses that would fulfill more general requirements like liberal education/gen ed categories, subject-level electives, etc.

 Institutions whose source of equivalencies is uAchieve® or PeopleSoft® use Category Mappings to categorize the ACourses within transfer rules. uAchieve institutions can also classify IFlags within this area.

 Within uAchieve, ACourses (or "alternate courses") are a type of alternate identity given to home/Target courses.
 They provide an additional value that can be used when matching on a degree audit.
 In transfer evaluation, ACourses can be used to indicate that a course can transfer as the Target course, or it can be used to fulfill other requirements (depending on the student's major, etc.).
 An example of this would be an Intro to Statistics course evaluated as transferring as STAT101 Intro to Statistics (Target course) but alternatively could fulfill the requirements of ECON105 Economics Statistics (ACourse1).